Firestark/project/docs/topics/facades.md

 ## Creating your own facades

-All facades are located inside the ``/client/facades`` directory and are automatically loaded into the global namespace by composer.
+All facades are located inside the ``/facades`` directory and are automatically loaded into the global namespace by composer.

-You create a facade by creating a class inside the `/client/facades` directory and extending the `\facade` class.
+You create a facade by creating a class inside the `/facades` directory and extending the `\facade` class.
 You then have to implement the `getFacadeAccessor` method which must return a string.
-That string is the key of the component you want to create a facade to.
+That string is the key of the component you want to create a facade to.best